GSA/fcsm/resources/conferences/2013-research.md

 SUPPLEMENTING THE COVERAGE OF ADDRESS-BASED SAMPLING FRAMES FOR IN-PERSON HOUSEHOLD SURVEYS</button></p>
 <p style="width:50%;"><a href="../assets/docs/construction.pdf" target="_blank">Correcting Coverage Deficiencies in Address-Based Frames: The Use of Enhanced Listing</a> <small> (440.0 MB)</small></p><!-----pdf/C1_English_2013FCSM.pdf------->
 <p class="indent">Ned English (NORC at the University of Chicago)<br>
-Colm O’Muircheartaigh (Irving B. Harris Graduate School of Public Policy at the University of Chicago)<br>
+Colm O'Muircheartaigh (Irving B. Harris Graduate School of Public Policy at the University of Chicago)<br>
 Katie Dekker (NORC at the University of Chicago)</p>
 <p style="width:50%;"><a href="../assets/docs/construction.pdf" target="_blank">Using an Area Linkage Method to Improve the Coverage of ABS Frames for In-Person Household Surveys</a> <small> (440.0 MB)</small></p><!-----pdf/C1_Dohrmann_2013FCSM.pdf------>
 <p class="indent">Sylvia Dohrmann (Westat)<br>